hexinfra/gorox/README.md

   * exts/ - Place extended components written for your project,
   * hemi/ - The Hemi Engine,
   * idls/ - Place your Interface Description Language files,
+  * jobs/ - Place your Cronjobs written in Go and scheduled by Gorox,
   * libs/ - Place libs written by you for your project,
   * misc/ - Place misc resource of your project,
+  * srvs/ - Place your General Servers, like Chat server, SMS server, and so on,
+  * svcs/ - Place your RPC services, may be gRPC or HRPC.
   * test/ - Place tests for your project.

 After Gorox is started, 3 dirs are created: